Flexible Spending Accounts

 What to Know

-Like the HSA, Flexible Spending Accounts (FSAs) are tax-advantaged.
+Like the HSA, Flexible Spending Accounts (FSAs) are tax advantaged.
 Unlike the HSA, your funds don’t roll over from year to year.
 This is mostly a use-it-or-lose-it account.
-You’ll forfeit any amount you don’t spend by the end of the year, with the exception of the Health Care accounts that allow you to carry over up to $610 into 2024 and up to $640 into 2025.
+You’ll forfeit any amount you don’t spend by the end of the year, with the exception of the Health Care accounts that allow you to carry over up to $640 into 2025 and up to $660 into 2026.

 You can, however, be enrolled in an HSA and a Limited Purpose FSA simultaneously.
-The Limited Purpose FSA is only for dental and vision expenses and post-deductible expenses.
-Contributions for 2024 are capped at $3,200.
+The Limited Purpose FSA is for dental and vision expenses and post-deductible expenses only.
+Contributions for 2025 are capped at $3,300.

 Note that the total IRS maximum for the calendar year includes any contributions made to your FSA through a previous employer within the same year.